yasufadhili/jawt/jawt-docs/docs/jml/index.md

 }
 ```

-## Project Organisation
+## How to Organise Your Project

-A typical JAWT project follows a clear structure that mirrors the language's architecture:
+A typical JAWT project has a structure that makes sense with the language's design:

 ```
 my-jawt-app/